...I Do not own Fairy Tail in way shape or form

 Chapter one : Unthinkable Paths

-It was late and the night had already claimed its time again, but in a crowded hall, whole groups of families talked in hushed whispers together wondering why they had gathered at the hall.
-The sudden appearance of an old man, their leader, made them silent as they waited for him to speak.
+It was late into the night, but in a crowded hall, whole groups of families talked in hushed whispers together wondering why they had gathered at the hall.
+The sudden appearance of an old man, their leader,made them silent as they waited for him to speak.

-"I know you all want to know why I called you here, simple enough I am tired of it all."
+"I know you all want to know why I called you here, and the answer is simple enough, I am tired of it all."
 A deep sigh left him.
 "What I wanted for my children, but could not give them, is what I could give for my grandchildren."
-He looked at the chestnut haired woman sadly.
+He looked at the chestnut-haired woman sadly.

 A commotion of different people started to speak up, but he expected them and waited for one the chaos to die down.

 "C-chief how could you say something like that?
 How could we ever hope to defeat them?"

-"There's nothing we can do, but await for them to come and kill us all!"
+"There's nothing we can do, but wait for them to come and kill us all!"

 That sparked off terror, and soon the whole small community started shouting accusations and fears at each other.